kaunteya/InfoButton/README.md

 ##Requirements
 - Mac OS X 10.9
-- Xcode 6
+- Xcode 7

 ##Installation
 ####Direct
 Drag `InfoButton.swift` to your project.
 That is it!

 ####CocoaPods
-[CocoaPods 0.36](http://cocoapods.org) adds supports for Swift and embedded frameworks.
+[CocoaPods](http://cocoapods.org) adds supports for Swift and embedded frameworks.

 To integrate InfoButton into your Xcode project using CocoaPods, specify it in your `Podfile`: